Tivix/django-rest-auth/docs/index.rst

 .. warning:: Version 0.3.0 is not compatible with any of previous versions, see :doc:`Changelog </changelog>` section for a list of changes.

-.. warning:: django-rest-auth does not support django-rest-framework 3 yet
+.. note:: django-rest-auth from v0.3.3 supports django-rest-framework v3.0

 |build-status| |coverage-status| |requirements-status| |docs|